 - 1. All those who are involved in development cooperation are guaranteed respect for their human dignity, human rights, culture, religion and ideology, and freedom from discrimination of any kind.
-Development cooperation supported by the Government must be free from all kinds of discrimination.1 - 2.
+Development cooperation supported by the Government must be free from all kinds of discrimination. - 2.
 Development cooperation focuses on people subject to discrimination in society and communities.
 It addresses the root causes of poverty, injustice and discrimination.
 It seeks to change prevailing discriminatory attitudes and structures. - 3.
 Provision of support must not be conditional upon the recipients' ideological or religious belief or political opinion or require conversion or prevent participation in development cooperation activities.
 Particular attention must be paid to this when working with minor children and youth.
 Funds granted for development cooperation must not be used to propagate an ideology, a religion or a political opinion. - 4.
 Development cooperation promotes peaceful dialogue and fosters peace and partnerships in communities.
 It creates and employs approaches that enhance equal participation. - 5.
 Good governance promotes sustainable development.
 Corruption and associated poor governance contribute to unequal access to development and weaken the realisation of human rights.
-Anti-corruption work and tackling any suspicions head-on are conscious acts in an effort to improve the results and impacts of development cooperation.
+Anti-corruption work and tackling any suspicions head-on are conscious acts in an effort to improve the results and impacts of development cooperation. - 6.
+Development cooperation must be based on zero-tolerance towards sexual exploitation and abuse and sexual harassment, as well as discrimination and abuse of power.
+Appropriate action must be taken in case of any such allegations.